andreipfeiffer/css-in-js/README.md

     - this is usually an additional feature for styled components, but it can also work separately
     - it's a nice and flexible ergonomic API
     - first introduced and popularized by Emotion v10
-15. **Learn**: a slightly subjective opinion regarding the learning curve, you should really evaluate this on your own
+15. **Learn**: a subjective opinion regarding the learning curve (NOTE: you should really evaluate this on your own !!!)
-16. **Lib**: size in kB of the library that is shipped in a production build
-17. **Bundle**: the increase in kB compared to __CSS Modules__, for the entire index page production build
+16. **Page delta**: the total page size difference in kB (transferred gzipped / uncompressed resources) compared to __CSS Modules__, for the entire index page production build
     - keep in mind that this includes an almost __empty page__, with only a couple of components
-    - this is great for evaluating the minimal overhead, but does not offer any insight on the scaling factor: logarithmic, linear, or exponential
+    - this is great for evaluating the minimal overhead, but does NOT offer any insight on the scaling factor: logarithmic, linear, or exponential
+    - the values for the __runtime library__ are taken from Chrome Devtools Network tab, [Transferred over network vs Resource size](https://developers.google.com/web/tools/chrome-devtools/network/reference#uncompressed)

 <br />